-- 1.Door Safety Lock System When the door is closed, it will automatically lock shut.
-If the door is opened while the oven is operating, the magnetron will automatically shut off. - 2.Oven Window Allows viewing of food.
-The screen is designed so that light can pass through, but not the microwaves. - 3.Roller Ring Support the glass cooking tray.
-Must always be in proper position before operating the oven. - 4.Shaft - 5.
-Door Release Button - 6.Control Panel - 7.
-Wave Guide Please do not remove the mica plate covering the wave guide. - 8.Glass Tray Made of special heat resistant glass.
+- Door Latches-When the door is closed, they will automatically lock shut.
+If the door is opened while the oven is operating, the magnetron will automatically shut off. - Door Screen- Allows viewing of food.
+The screen is designed so that light can pass through, but not the microwaves. - 3.
+Oven Cavity - Spatter Shield (Do NOT remove)-Protects the microwave outlet from splashes of cooking foods. - Safety Interlock System-Prevents the oven from operating while the door is opened. - Door Seal -The door seal maintains the microwaves within the oven cavity and prevents microwave leakage. - Glass Cooking Tray Made of special heat resistant glass.
 The tray must always be in proper position before operating the oven.
-Do not cook food directly on the tray.
+Do not cook food directly on the tray. - Roller Guide-Supports the glass cooking tray.
+Must always be in proper position before operating the oven. - 9.
+Display - Auto Menu Buttons- Used to select auto menu. (including popcorn, pizza reheat,frozen entree, beverage,soup and potato).